multiplex55/Nim_Learning/README.md

 | [`interop_c_and_cpp.nim`](examples/interop_c_and_cpp.nim) | Calling C standard-library functions and optionally invoking inline C++ helpers. |

 Each module is documented inline and is cross-referenced in the [feature notes](docs/nim-feature-notes.md) with explanations about why the showcased patterns are useful.

-## Cross-Platform GUI Demo (nimx)

-The project ships with an interactive GUI example located at [`src/gui/nimx_demo.nim`](src/gui/nimx_demo.nim).
-It uses the [nimx](https://github.com/yglukhov/nimx) framework so the same code runs on Windows, macOS, and Linux.

-### Prerequisites

-1. Nim 1.6+ with `nimble` available on your `PATH`.
-2. The nimx package (`nimble install nimx`).
-Follow the [nimx documentation](https://github.com/yglukhov/nimx#prerequisites) for any platform-specific runtime libraries such as SDL2.

-### Running the demo

-- Preferred: `nimble runGui` — compiles and runs the sample with the required `--threads:on` flag recommended by nimx.
-- Manual alternative: `nim c -r --threads:on src/gui/nimx_demo.nim` (add any `--cc:` or `--cpu:` switches you normally use).

-### What you will see

-Running the task opens a window titled **“Nim Learning nimx Demo”** that showcases:

-- Buttons that count how many times they were pressed.
-- A text box with live mirroring of your input into a nearby label.
-- A checkbox toggling whether the button message is verbose.
-- A combo box that logs the selected topic.
-- An activity log backed by a `TableView` that captures every interaction.
-- A status readout mirrored both in-window and in the title bar.

-Interacting with any control updates both the log and the status readout so you always know which widget fired its event.

 ## Additional Notes